-- RPL - $995 - Recognition of Prior Learning - experience of 2+ years in a debt recovery/credit-related role required (application form below)
+- RPL - $695 - Recognition of Prior Learning - in part or in full available - experience of 2+ years in a debt recovery/credit-related role required (application form below)

-Pre-requisites: There are no pre-requisites for this course.
+Pre-requisites: There are no pre-requisites to study this course.
 This qualification is an entry level qualification designed to provide you with the skills and knowledge needed to fill a variety of credit related roles across a range of industry sectors.
-Successful completion of this qualification also meets the minimum education standard for non-mortgage responsible managers and credit representatives as outlined ASIC RG206.
+Successful completion of this qualification also meets the minimum education standard for non-mortgage responsible managers and credit representatives as required by ASIC RG206.

 DESCRIPTION:This qualification is suitable for:

-- Loans officer or Responsible Manager for Asset Finance, Micro lending, Leasing Finance, Personal Loans or Car Finance to be ASIC compliant.
+- Loans officer or Responsible Manager for Asset Finance, Micro lending, Leasing Finance, Credit Repair, Personal Loans or Car Finance to be ASIC compliant.